Last Updated on December 28, 2018 by laurenpacek

-This soup is flavorful and a little spicy.
+This Green Chicken Chili is super flavorful and a little spicy.
 Best of all, it comes together quickly in the pressure cooker!

 This post contains affiliate links.